 Although the definition states the project to be ‘temporary in nature’, it can span from days, to weeks, to months, to years, to decades, to even centuries and more.

 Only the duration of project is temporary, the result can last centuries.

-For instance, the Colosseum – an elliptical amphitheatre in the centre of the city of Rome – took 10 years to build, the pyramid of Giza, built almost 4500 years ago took about 20 years to build, York Mister Cathedral of England took 252 years, Petra in Jordan took 450 years to build, and the Great Wall of China took 2,000 years!
+For instance, the Colosseum – an elliptical amphitheater in the center of the city of Rome – took 10 years to build, the pyramid of Giza, built almost 4500 years ago took about 20 years to build, York Mister Cathedral of England took 252 years, Petra in Jordan took 450 years to build, and the Great Wall of China took 2,000 years!

 Let us see what constitutes a project.

-A project can be looked at as a bunch of processes (47 of them) and as you know they are grouped into 5 Process Groups –
+A project can be looked at as a bunch of processes and as you know they are grouped into 5 Process Groups –

 Figure 1: Process groups, and how they are connected